 Caesarea National Park houses Caesarea Maritima, a city and harbour built under Herod the Great during c.
 22–10 or 9 BCE.
 In simpler words, an ancient city on the sea shore which makes it visually appealing and particularly interesting.
 The site mixes ruins with high-end shops and restaurants.

-Towards the end of the day we got to the city of Haifa which in all honesty, I didn’t like.
+Towards the end of the day got to the city of Haifa which in all honesty, I didn’t like.
 I got a strange vibe from it and found it to be dirty with a rather industrial feel and way too many stray cats.
 If you follow me on Instagram, you know my cat is my favorite thing and seeing so many cats in a not very good condition in Haifa put me off.
-Thankfully, we chose to stay in Bat Galim Boutique Hotel that night which was my good vibes oasis!
+Thankfully, I chose to stay in Bat Galim Boutique Hotel that night which was my good vibes oasis!
 This hotel was tastefully decorated, clean and felt like home.
 That’s thanks to its lovely host Anna, who does so many little things to make guests feel cared for: there is tea, coffee, water, cookies and dates at all times at reception as well as a telephone where you can call for help after hours.

 Stay at: Bat Galim Boutique Hotel